 Partition Museum

-The first partition museum opened in India in the Holy city of Amritsar on 17 Aug 2017.
-The one and only museum dedicated to the history of Partition between India & Pakistan should be one of the best places to visit in Amritsar.Β Located in the town hall, the museum brings back so many chilling memories from the era.
-The entry to the museum is available at as low as 10βΉ or 150βΉ (2.16$) for foreigners.
-Iβd recommend taking a trip to this museum for going down the memory lane, how India used to be before & during Pakistan.
-This is a new addition to the Amritsar sightseeing places, and highly recommended.Β
+The first partition museum opened in India in the Holy City of Amritsar on 17 Aug 2017.
+The one and only museum dedicated to the history of the Partition between India & Pakistan should be one of the best places to visit in Amritsar.
+Located in the town hall, the museum brings back so many chilling memories from the era.
+Entry to the museum is available at as low as 10₹ or 150₹ (2.16$) for foreigners.
+I’d recommend taking a trip to this museum for going down memory lane, how India used to be before & during Pakistan.
+This is a new addition to the Amritsar sightseeing places, and highly recommended.

 Day 2